kevin-tofu/fluxfem/_sources/assembly_weakform.rst.txt

 Weak form Assembly
 ===================

-FluxFEM provides a compact DSL for writing FEM weak forms as expression trees.
+FluxFEM provides a compact expression API for writing FEM weak forms as expression trees.
 The goal is to let you write forms close to mathematics while keeping the assembly kernels JAX-friendly.
+Expression trees are compiled into element kernels before assembly.

 This page explains the **recommended way to build weak forms**, with examples that match the reference test suite.